440-392-5474 (Maple Office)

 The district has found that, while many agencies and services in Lake County exist to help families deal with the above array of problems, they are not always readily accessible to the families that need them.
 Awareness, language, and transportation are common barriers to connecting with needed services.
 The Family Resource Center was created to provide a solution to those barriers.

-Amber Torres is the full time bilingual Site Coordinator at the Center who networks on behalf of our students and families.
-Working with school staff, Amber identifies students at risk of under-performance and assess the student/family needs.
+Maribel Young is the full-time bilingual Site Coordinator at the Center who networks on behalf of our students and families.
+Working with school staff, Maribel identifies students at risk of under-performance and assesses the student/family needs.
 She then calls in the appropriate community organizations, social service agencies and healthcare providers and facilitates the delivery of services and resources for success both inside and outside of the classroom.
 Students and families have access to the resources brought in to the school setting, where they are accessible, coordinated, and accountable.

 While the program seeks to target students who are most at-risk (those who demonstrate consistent deficiencies in math/reading proficiency, and/or who exhibit continuous truancy and/or behavioral referrals), our resource center and site coordinator are available to all of our district students and families.

-The Family Resource Center is housed at Elm Street Elementary School.
+The Family Resource Center is currently housed at Maple Elementary School.
 It provides a comfortable, safe space and a trusted individual that families can access whenever they want or need to, in a place where they feel welcomed and understood.

-Families can contact Amber Torres at 440-392-5548 to schedule appointments.
+Families can contact Maribel Young at 440-392-5474 to schedule appointments.
 She is bilingual and available to help families of all cultures and origins.